Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r35.13
+- More performance updates for combat monitor.
+Performance in 25 men raids may or may not be better. :)
+- Fixed a combat monitor bug with number of enemies in combat and enemies entering/leaving combat.

 ## Changes in Sku r35.12
 - More fixes for pathfinding leading to broken routes in specific scenarios.
 - Added a new sku key bind Output target health.
 Default: not bound.